osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

 You could manage application settings as [Global settings](/osmand/personal/global-settings) or as [Profile configuration](/osmand/personal/profiles) via [Main menu](/osmand/start-with/main-menu).
-Application comes with predefined list of profiles which could be modified later.
-Each profile could be considered as a special customized map application, though by default profiles are used as special navigation modes.
+Application comes with a predefined list of profiles that could be modified later.
+Each profile could be considered as a customized map application for specific purposes.
+By default profiles are being served only as different navigation modes.

 {% default %}